abhishekh2001/cshell/README.md

 ## Specifications

-The "shell assignment" shell provides a basic set of features as listed by the specification requirements.
+The "cshell" shell provides a basic set of features.

 1. Display requirement: Prompt is of the format `<username@hostname: cwd>` as clarified in one of the forum inquiries.